- What We Do

 Join Peninsula Open Space Trust (POST), Midpeninsula Regional Open Space District and Pathways for Wildlife in a discussion of local efforts to protect and enhance wildlife corridors on the Peninsula and in the South Bay.
 We will be having a free screening of the documentary film The Cat That Changed America, the story of P22, a mountain lion in Griffith Park, Los Angeles, and a $50 million effort to create a safe wildlife crossing across two of the busiest freeways in America.

-The event will be hosted at the Los Gatos Recreation Center.
-From 280 South and 101 South: Continue on 280 South or 101 South and merge onto CA-85 South towards Gilroy.
+The event will be hosted at the Los Gatos High School From 280 South and 101 South: Continue on 280 South or 101 South and merge onto CA-85 South towards Gilroy.
 Use the right 2 lanes to take exit 11A to merge onto CA-17 towards Santa Cruz.
 Exit toward E Los Gatos and merge onto Saratoga Los Gatos Rd.
-Turn right onto Los Gatos Blvd and continue onto E Main St until you seethe recreation center on your right.
+Turn right onto Los Gatos Blvd and continue onto E Main St until you see the high school on your right.

 Peninsula Open Space Trust protects and cares for open space, farms and parkland in and around Silicon Valley.
 Since 1977, POST has protected over 75,000 acres in San Mateo, Santa Clara and Santa Cruz Counties.